p6arora/BioRad_React_Recipe_App/README.md

 ## Introduction ##

-The purpose of this project was to create a sample recipes page to Add, Update, and Delete recipes
+The purpose of this project was to create a sample recipes page to Add, Update, and Delete recipes.

+It utlizes the React Framework for front-end visualizations and Django and a SQL Database for storing the added recipes

 ## Screenshots ##